drnlvs/da-fin-protheus-report/README.md

 * install requirements.txt;
 * create queries in your database;
 * adjusts company name and analise the need for UNION in queries;
-* sets the bank variables in the py file in the "CRIA VARIÁVEIS" session;
+* sets the database variables in the py file in the "CRIA VARIÁVEIS" session;
-* sets the variables in the "CONFIGURANDO ENVIO DE EMAILS" section in the py file;
+* sets the email variables in the "CONFIGURANDO ENVIO DE EMAILS" section in the py file;
-* sets in the py file the directory of the xlsx file in the session "CRIANDO DATAFRAME SALDOS BANCÁRIOS"
+* sets in the py file the xlsx's directory in the session "CRIANDO DATAFRAME SALDOS BANCÁRIOS".

 ---